Chairs at the flea market in the district Haidhausen in Munich.

 For dates and details, see: www.hofflohmaerkte.de

 For many a Munich flea market enthusiast, the flea market held in the expansive parking area at Olympia Park (Parkharfe) is the ultimate choice.
 Locals and newcomers, private individuals and professionals all come together at this 35,000-square-metre site.
 Whether a snowboard that is still in its original packaging or an antique chest of drawers – you will find just about anything here, and most of it at reasonable prices, too.
 In between the rows of stalls, there are sausage stands where you can grab a snack.
-The flea market at Olympiapark usually takes place on Fridays and Saturdays from Park Block 5; however, it won’t be held in the summer of 2022 due to the 50 Years of the Olympics events.
+The flea market at Olympiapark usually takes place on Fridays and Saturdays from Park Block 5.
+The exact dates can be found on the website of the Bavarian Red Cross!

 For dates and details, see: www.brk-muenchen.de